yulonghu/sg/README.md

 These superglobal variables managed by SG are: $_SERVER, $_GET, $_POST, $_FILES, $_COOKIE, $_SESSION, $_REQUEST, $_ENV.

+The version v3.0.1 support read raw data from the request body.
+In the case of POST requests.

 Very important point: it is very simple.

 ### Features